bobbai00/FLS-Multimedia2022/README.md

 # FLS-Multimedia2022
-This repository contains MATLAB implementation of Flying Light Speck (FLS) concepts presented in our ACM Multimedia 2022 paper.
-In addition, it includes the Rose Clip data set consisting of 115 point clouds with each point cloud consisting of 65K FLSs.
+This repository contains MATLAB R2022a (9.12.0.1884302, maci64 bit, February 16 2022) implementation of Flying Light Speck (FLS) concepts presented in our ACM Multimedia 2022 paper.
+It includes the Rose Clip data set consisting of 115 point clouds with each point cloud requiring 65K FLSs to illuminate.

 Author:  Shahram Ghandeharizadeh (shahram@usc.edu)